 Hi, I’m Danielle Van Dusen (she/her/hers).

 I believe that even severe mental health challenges can be viewed as imbalances and that our overall wellness is informed by our ability to engage in healthy behavior.
 I believe healthy relationships are fundamental to our emotional well-being and fulfillment as humans and this includes relationship to self.
+Many of us were not raised with the benefit of relationships that fostered self-love, but it's never too late to develop ways to care for our whole selves.

 There are no fees for a brief, initial consultation and if I am not able to address what you are struggling with, I may be able to point you in the direction of someone who can.